fullstackreact/react-native-firestack/README.md

 Firestack is a _light-weight_ layer sitting atop the native Firebase libraries for iOS and Android and mirrors the React Native JS api as closely as possible.

-For a detailed discussion of how Firestack works, check out our [contribution guide](https://github.com/fullstackreact/react-native-firestack/blob/master/Contributing.md).
+For a detailed discussion of how Firestack works as well as how to contribute, check out our [contribution guide](https://github.com/fullstackreact/react-native-firestack/blob/master/Contributing.md).

 ## Features